Comeback (returning) Aboriginal killer hunting boomerang | black wattle timber

-Individually hand-crafted from the Black Wattle tree, these authentic hand made returning (comeback) hunting boomerangs are a collector’s item.
+Individually hand-crafted from the Black Wattle tree, this authentic hand made returning (comeback) Aboriginal hunting boomerang is a collector’s item.

 Black wattle timber is very hard to find and these boomerangs are handmade by a master craftsman.